cittapeout/Citech/docs/info.md

 ## How it works

-Workwi project using a D flipflop ring to display "CIt" on the 7 segment display.
+Worwi project using a D flipflop ring to display "CIt" on the 7 segment display.

 ## How to test
 Turn on the required inputs ,turn off the unused inputs.